-EtherCAT Addr.
-Fixed address of an EtherCAT slave.
+EtherCAT Addr.Fixed address of an EtherCAT slave.
 This address is allocated by the EtherCAT master during the start-up phase.
-Tick the control box to the left of the input field in order to modify the default value.
+Tick the control box to the left of the input field device with another one without changing the order of the EtherCAT devices in the communication ring, then this combination field is activated and the EtherCAT device to which this device is to be connected can be selected.